nandrian-usc/california-coronavirus-data/README.md

 # California Covid-19 Case Tracker

 ## Project Description

 Case Tracker designed to visualize California state Covid-19 new cases and deaths.
 The program implemented using Bokeh library and run with Bokeh server.
 There are 2 charts being shown:
 - Line chart to show daily new cases/deaths of Covid-19 in California state
 - Pie chart to show total cases/deaths in proportion to ethnicity/race.

+## Files added

+1. requirements.txt contain environment requirement that would create separate environment under "env" folder.

+2. case_tracker.py contain main visualization script that would visualize all charts using Bokeh.

+3. Dockerfile contain docker setting that would create docker image in local machine.

+4. NonlocalDockerfile contain docker setting that would create docker image in non local machine such as play-with-docker labs site.

+5. Existing data file used for Line Chart (new cases or deaths in California State) : cdph-state-totals.csv

+6. Existing data file used for Pie Chart (total cases/deaths according to ethnicity) : cdph-race-ethnicity.csv

 ## Preparing Environment and Running Project